tronprotocol/documentation/TRX/Tron-doc.md

 The final output above is: Vote 3 votes for witness1, 7 votes for witness2

-## 2.3 Reward for super representatives
+## 2.3 Reward for Super Representatives

 Votes reward.
 Every 6 hours, the top 127 super representative candidates with the most votes will share a total amount of 115,200 TRX according to their votes percentage.
 The annual votes reward is 168,192,000 TRX in total.
 Block producing reward.
 Every time after a super representative produces a block, it will be reward 32 TRX.
 The 27 super representatives take turns to produce blocks every 3 seconds.
 The annual block producing reward is 336,384,000 TRX in total.